Name: Richard Lay

 Achievements since joining Cardiff Met

-The last 8 months have been very successful for Richard.
-His GB under 21 ranking has improved from 5th to 3rd in his main event of 3 position rifle, 6th to 3rd in prone rifle, and he is now the top ranked Welsh under 21 in all three of his events.
-In 2016 he has consistently shot scores that would have placed him in the top 8 or higher at the Glasgow Commonwealth games.
+The last year has been very successful for Richard.
+His GB under 21 ranking has improved from 5th to 3rd in his main event of 3 position rifle, 6th to 3rd in prone rifle.
+He is now the Welsh champion for U21 prone rifle and the Welsh Men's Air rifle champion.
+In 2016 he consistently shot scores that would have placed him in the top 8 or higher at the Glasgow Commonwealth games.
 In March 2016 he was identified as a Welsh 'Talent Potential Athlete' which aims at supporting athletes to compete at the 2018 commonwealth games; he is currently the only rifle shooter in this category of Welsh sport.
+He represented Wales at the junior international competition this summer, where he took 6 medals from 6 events; 2 gold, three silver and a bronze.

 What difference has the scholarship made?